XeivUPC/LoopieEngine-Scripting/README.md

 - **Log**: Log system for asserts and debugging information.
 - **Save / Load of projects**: Allows for the creation of different projects while working on the Engine.

-## **In-Depth Scripting description**  {#in-depth-scripting-description}
+## In-Depth Scripting description

 Our team picked the sub-system Scripting.

-We all investigated and saw different Cherno videos recommended by Adrià in order to further understand how it worked (example: [https://www.youtube.com/watch?v=EKnJOwGhPj4](https://www.youtube.com/watch?v=EKnJOwGhPj4)), in the meantime that we were waiting for Manish, our teacher, to publish our grades and see if there were any corrections needed for it.
+We all investigated and saw different Cherno videos recommended by Adrià in order to further understand how it worked ([example here](https://www.youtube.com/watch?v=EKnJOwGhPj4)), in the meantime that we were waiting for Manish, our teacher, to publish our grades and see if there were any corrections needed for it.
 Adrià also used that time to polish some features of the Resource Manager.

 The way we divided our work was the following: